xopto/pyxopto/docs/source/mcvox/material.rst

     material.n = 1.452
     material.pf.g = 0.9

-The individual materials are then combined into a list through the :py:meth:`~xopto.mcvox.mcmaterial.material.Materials`.
+The individual materials are then combined into a list through :py:meth:`~xopto.mcvox.mcmaterial.material.Materials`.
 The constructor takes a list of :py:class:`~xopto.mcvox.mcmaterial.material.Material`.
 The created instance manages the transfer of data between the host and the OpenCL device.